 Securities premium account is created with premium issue of shares.
-The reserve is utilised in accordance with the provision of the Companies Act, 2013 b.
-Foreign currency monetary item translation difference account
+The reserve is utilised in accordance with the provision of the Companies Act, 2013

 The Company has opted to continue the Previous GAAP policy for accounting of foreign exchange differences on long term monetary items.
 This Reserve represents foreign exchange accumulated on long term monetary items which are for other than depreciable assets.
 The same is amortized over the balance period of such long term monetary assets.